Graduate and Postdoc Trainees

 Sarah Schaack

 Sarah SchaackSarah’s predoctoral research focused on the influence of recombination (or sex) on the gain and loss of transposable elements in Daphnia pulex, a freshwater microcrustacean.
 Sarah’s PhD work has bearing on the origin and evolution of sex, the repeated evolution of asexuality, the costs and benefits of recombination for hosts and parasites, and the impact of mutation load as a selective pressure influencing reproductive mode.
-Sarah received her PhD in 2008, completed two postdoctoral fellowships, and is currently an Assistant Professor at Reed College.
+Sarah received her PhD in 2008, completed two postdoctoral fellowships, and is currently a Professor at Reed College.
 Currently, she and members of her lab work on a variety of questions related to transposable element biology, genome evolution, and the effects of mutation on simple and complex traits.

 Tom Verhovshek

 Tom VerhovshekThe goal of Tom’s predoctoral research was to further characterize the role of androgens in the maintenance of the neuromuscular system underlying male sexual behavior.
 Specifically, he was interested in how androgens interact with brain-derived neurotrophic factor both centrally and peripherally to influence motoneuron morphology in the spinal nucleus of the bulbocavernosus (SNB).
 Tom received his PhD in 2010 and was a postdoctoral researcher at the IU School of Medicine.
-He is currently the Research Director at Objective Medical, LLC in Indianapolis, Indiana.
+He is currently Director at Objective Medical, LLC in Indianapolis, Indiana.

 Devin Zysling